Youth suffrage: Voting skills and habits

 Scholars have found no negative effects from lowering the voting age below 18 in countries around the world, and in many places, positive ones like increased turnout and engagement.
 Youth enfranchisement at a more stable life stage (before 18) has been shown to develop more robust and long-lasting voting habits, leading to greater rates (~25% higher, according to one study) of voting in the future.
 Studies in Norway, Austria and Scotland found that allowing 16-year-olds to vote led those voters to have "substantially higher levels of engagement with representative democracy (through voting) as well as other forms of political participation".
 A study of preregistration (registering individuals before they are eligible to vote) in the U.S. found that it was linked to higher youth turnout, and that politicians became more responsive to issues that the young have strong preferences on, such as higher education spending.
 While some South American countries (Argentina, Brazil and Ecuador) lower their voting age to 16, they also have compulsory voting starting at 18, making it difficult to study turnout effects from the lower voting age.
 Indonesia provides a potential case-study for non-western democracies, though they have only lowered their voting age to 17.
 Educating children for and about democracy would likely be longer lasting if the voting age were lowered or eliminated, while just how skilled kids could become over the course of a few elections is unknowable since it has yet to be tried below the age of 16.

-Intergenerational equity

-Much more representation could be given to those under 18 so that those with the most to gain from long-term thinking can have a say.
-For example, climate change is one of the top issues among young people around the world.